 Exams can be taken in person at our office in Denver.
 If you are taking this course outside of the Denver area, exams can be taken via proctor!

-Live Online Webinars: This class is only taught by an instructor, online, typically on Wednesday evenings, starting end of January each year, running from 7:00 p.m. to 10:00 p.m.
+Live Online Webinars: This class is taught by an instructor, online, typically starting at the end of January each year on Tuesday evenings, running from 7:00 p.m. to 10:00 p.m.
 MST.
-For the year 2022, the webinars will be starting on Wednesday, January 26th, 2022.
+For the 2024 year, the starting date is Tuesday, January 23rd, 2024.
 Recorded sessions are available at any time.
+The live sessions go for 3 weeks.

 - Notes and Power Point presentation slides.